mhightower83/Spi0Utils/examples/README.md

 Probe the Flash for SFDP data

 For information gathering, reads and dumps the SFDP.
-Standalone version - It doesn't require the SpiFlashUtils library
+A standalone Sketch that doesn't require the SpiFlashUtils library.

 An example using `experimental::SPI0Command` function to read SPI Flash Data Parameters from Flash and print a hex dump.